cwgaldino/brixs/README.rst

     sys.path.append('<path-to-brixs>')
     import brixs as br

-note that `<path-to-brixs>` must point to the folder that has the folder brixs and the file README.rst.
+note that `<path-to-brixs>` must point to the folder that has the folder BRIXS and the file README.rst.

 ..
 2. Using pip